Back to blog

 • Operational tooling: admin panels, approvals, support views, and reporting are often underestimated.

-• Integration depth: CRM, ERP, payment, identity, logistics, or healthcare systems add dependency risk.
+• Integration depth: CRM, ERP, payment, identity, logistics, healthcare, or inventory systems add dependency risk.

-• Security and compliance: regulated data, audit logs, consent, encryption, and access controls require more planning.
+• Security and compliance: regulated data, audit logs, consent, encryption, secure storage, and access controls require more planning.

-For an early estimate, start with the custom software cost estimator.
-It is a better first step than asking for a quote against an unprioritized feature list.
+For an early estimate, start with the cost estimator instead of asking for a quote against an unprioritized feature list.

 Mobile App Development Process Checklist